-Start at the bus stop.
-Follow the footpath as it bears left towards the churchyard and past St. Mary's Church.
-The church was built in the 12th/13th century.
-Look out for the unmarked sailor's grave in the corner of the churchyard.
-At the junction with the stony track go left and continue on this track until you reach the gate marked with a National Trust sign for Rhossili Down.
+Start in the National Trust car park.
+Walk along the road past the bus stop.
+Follow the footpath as it bears left towards the churchyard and past St Mary's Church.
+At the junction with the stony track go left and continue on this track until you reach the gate marked with a National Trust sign for Rhosili Down.

 Head up the hill through the heathland.
-It is steep so take the opportunity for a well earned rest on your way.
-If you look back towards Rhossili village you will see the Medieval strip field system of The Vile on the headland.
-Well rested, make your way to the top of the Down.
+It's steep, so take the opportunity for a well earned rest on your way, before making your way to the top of the Down.

 Continue on the main path along the ridge of the Down.
-The beacon marks the highest point on Gower and is also the site of a Bronze-Age cairn built around four thousand years ago.
+The beacon marks the highest point in Gower and is also the site of a Bronze Age cairn built around 4,000 years ago.
 As you continue along the ridge path you will pass the remains of Stone Age burial chambers called Sweynes Howes.

-The vegetation around you as you walk on the ridge path is predominantly heathland and is a dazzling display of pinks and purples in late summer into early autumn.
+The ridge-land takes you through a vast area of heathland.
 Further down the slope to the right there are areas of wet heath.

-As you approach half way along the Down you will see the remains of a Second World War radar station in front of you.
+As you approach halfway along the Down you will see the remains of a Second World War radar station in front of you.
 Continue through here and continue up the slope on the far side.
-The radar station was built to provide early warning of threats to Swansea from German bomber planes.

 From here the path descends steeply towards Hillend campsite.
-Go into the site and straight on past Eddie's Cafe and turn left on the beach.
-You are approximately half way around now and this may be the perfect opportunity for a cup of tea and a chance to rest your feet.
+Go into the site and straight on past Eddie's Café and turn left on the beach.
+You are approximately halfway around now.

 Rhosili, grid ref: SS414881